Cape County Floodplain Management

 Cape Girardeau County Floodplain Management Area

-In April, 2011 the Cape Girardeau County Commission approved County Ordinances 11-01 for floodplain management of the unincorporated areas of the county.
-The DFIRMs are now the official Flood Insurance Rate Maps for the county.
-The maps may be view by entering the FEMA Map Service Website.
+In November, 2015 the Cape Girardeau County Commission approved County Ordinances 15-03 for floodplain management of the unincorporated areas of the county.
+The current Flood Insurance Rate Maps for the county may be viewed by entering the FEMA Map Service Website HERE.

 Information and Forms:

 Floodplain Development Permit.pdf

 Cape Girardeau Co Insurance Report

 (The county floodplain ordiances are in Adobe Acrobat format.
 To view them, make sure you have Acrobat Reader installed.
 You may download it HERE.)

 Many people don’t understand just how risky the floodplain can be.
 There is a 26% change that a non-elevated home in the floodplain will be damaged during a 30-year mortgage period.
 The chance that a major fire will occur during the same period is only 1%.